Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

-Language technology relies heavily on good-quality data, and the table below illustrates just some of the types of processes used in projects, with use cases they can be applied to.
+Language technology relies heavily on good-quality data, and the table below illustrates just some of the processes used in Appen projects, with use cases they can be applied to.

 <br>